-Uses related to the exchange, lending, borrowing, and safe-keeping of money.
+Uses related to the exchange, lending, borrowing, and safe-keeping

-1. A freestanding Automated Teller Machine is not permitted, unless as part of a bank or financial building that shares the same site.
+A freestanding Automated Teller Machine is not permitted, unless as part of a bank or financial building that shares the same site.
 An ATM must be integrated into the building if it is not housed inside the building in a lobby or vestibule.